 I love the idea of an easy dessert that combines many different textures and flavors.
 This recipe for Homemade Strawberry Shortcake takes the traditional strawberry shortcake with biscuits, and adds a slight twist.
 We are adding strawberries to the biscuits as well.
 Double berry goodness.

-The biscuits in this dessert are not to be confused with Homemade Buttermilk Biscuits.
+The biscuits in this dessert are not to be confused with buttermilk breakfast biscuits.
 Still good, but we want a little more dessert in our biscuit here.